-- Now in the same oil fry, two dried Red chilies with the stem on for a minute or till the chillis change color and strain from the oil and leave aside.
+- Now in the same oil fry, two dried Red chilies with the stem on for a minute or till the chilies change color.

-- Now add washed dried prawns in the remaining oil and start sauteing till water evaporates completely and the prawns started emitting aroma.
+- Start sauteing till water evaporates completely and the prawns started emitting aroma.

 - Cook till the prawns along with onion cooked properly after adding salt.

-- Take cooked prawns along with friend onion, fried red chili and a dash of lemon juice along with little mustard oil in a mixer grinder.
+- Take cooked prawns along with fried onion, fried red chili and a dash of lemon juice along with little mustard oil in a mixer grinder.

 - Instead of mixer grinder, traditional "Shil Nora" or Shil Batta" can also be used.

 - You can serve the Shutki Chingri Bhorta or Dried Prawn Paste as it is with rice.
 Else